bitdust-io/mobile/README.md

-# Welcome to BitDust IU
+# Welcome to BitDust UI

 This project requires the BitDust [core](https://github.com/bitdust-io/devel) to be running on the background.